Here Is A Complete Breakdown Of Product Liability Insurance And Why You Need It In 2022

 BOP is a generic form of coverage that almost every business owner has in place.
-A standard policy covers the insured parties from various types of financial burdens which they may fall victim to while running a business.
+A standard policy also covers the insured parties from various types of financial burdens which they may fall victim to while running a business.
 This includes a portion of product liability insurance as well.
-The standard cost of the policy is a little over $600 per year.
+Similarly, the standard cost of the policy is a little over $600 per year.

 Product Liability Insurance Coverage

-Product liability insurance covers product owners for losses incurred as a result of claims made against them.
-The policy covers:
+The policy covers product owners for losses incurred as a result of claims made against them.
+It also covers: